keboola/tde-exporter/README.md

 TDE-exporter exports tables from KBC Storage into TDE file format([Tableau Data Extract](http://www.tableau.com/about/blog/2014/7/understanding-tableau-data-extracts-part1)).

 User can run tde-exporter as any other keboola component or extractor etc., or register its run as **orchestration task**.
 After `\run` finishes, the resulting TDE files will be avaliable in *Storage->file uploads* section with URL to download.

+## Tagging
+The resulting file is always tagged by **default tags** `tde` and `table-export`, if the job proccess contains `runId` then the file is also tagged by runId in format `runId-<runid>`.
+If the runid is composed(eg 1234.9999) the only so called `orchestrator part`(before dot) is taken as runId tag value(e.g. from former case it would be: `runId-1234`).
+Configuration also allows append of custom tags along with default tags and runid tag(if present), see Configuration->Parameters->Tags.

+## Empty Values
+TDE-exporter handles empty(or null) values as valid `TDE specific null values` except for **string** data types where the actual empty value `""` is used.
+No error will ever be raised.

+# Configuration
 TDE-exporter is [Keboola Docker component](https://github.com/keboola/docker-bundle) that supports [custom configuration](http://docs.kebooladocker.apiary.io/#reference/run/create-a-job/custom-configuration) for `\run` API call described as follows:

-# Configuration

 `\run` API call: